SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * NEW - *global.gateway.cliClientSecret* has been added when introducing a new "renku-cli" client application in keycloak.
 Generate through `openssl rand -hex 32`.

+## Upgrading to Renku 0.7.10
+* NEW - *ui.homepage* has been added for customizing the content on the RenkuLab home page.
+See the values.yml file for more detailed documentation.

 ## Upgrading to Renku 0.7.9
 * NEW - *ui.uiserverUrl* has been added.
 The default value is `<domain>/ui-server`.